t0mm4rx/t0mm4rx/README.md

 ## Code is a powerful tool!

 I'm Tom, living in Paris, France.
-I'm a student of school 42, and I've been freelancing for consulting firms and startups.
+I'm the co-founder of capsa, a crypto trading firm, and I've been freelancing for consulting firms and startups.

-I'm currently working full-time on capsa.finance, a crypto hedge fund.

-👨‍💻  I've been passionate about coding since I was a child, and I've always done little projects, game, apps...
+👨‍💻  I've been passionate about coding since I was a child, and I've always done projects, game, apps...

 📈  I've a strong interest for quantitative finance, algorithmic trading, AI trading and cryptos.